top of page

 Mapping AI tools to the Product Lifecycle

-Nowadays, one of the things I enjoy discussing with product peers is how AI is changing product management.
-I also have a lot of fun using AI in a structured way, not as random prompts.
-Here I’ll share how AI is helping me across different parts of the product life cycle, with examples from my day-to-day.
+I enjoy discussing with product peers how AI is changing product management.
+I also enjoy using AI in a structured way through reusable workflows, prompts, and templates.
+Here I share how AI helps me across product lifecycle stages, with examples from day-to-day work.

 AI PM workflow including research, analysis, documents, planning, and launch